FHA Versus Conventional Mortgage After Bankruptcy

 Consumers can get can get a fresh start after bankruptcy.
 Home Buyers can qualify for a FHA mortgage loan after 2 years after a Chapter 7 bankruptcy has been discharged.

-- Federal guidelines require a mandatory 2 year waiting period for a mortgage loan borrower to wait after Chapter 7 Bankruptcy discharged date to qualify for FHA Loans, VA Loans, USDA Loans.
+- Federal guidelines require a mandatory 2 year waiting period for borrowers to wait after Chapter 7 Bankruptcy discharged date to qualify for FHA and VA Loans

 Waiting Period On Conventional Loans After Bankruptcy & Foreclosure